 Are You Doing It Right?
 Adapting to Parenting Stages

-Parenthood, as some might say, is a continuous task that lasts a lifetime.
+As some might say, parenthood is a continuous task that lasts a lifetime.
 Taking the role of a parent means following through the stages of your child’s growth.
 It also involves a complex process of establishing connections and boundaries.
-So what makes a parent adapt to their child’s developmental demands?
+So, what makes a parent adapt to their child’s developmental demands?
 Let’s start with the basics.

 The Six Stages of Parenting

 Adjusting your parenting style through your child’s developmental phases is essential.
 These changes may happen in several aspects, including language, disciplinary approach, and expectations.
 According to a study by Ellen Galinsky, .
 Coinciding with these developmental stages is a crucial point of parenthood.

 Stage 1: Pregnancy